 If you’d like help with your application, British Airways has partnered with VisaCentral, a company that will do all of the hard work for you.
 You’ll get a 30% discount on VisaCentral’s service fees as a British Airways customer.

-Depending on your nationality and the purpose of your journey, you may need a visa or an equivalent form of authorisation for every country you enter as part of your journey — even if you are only changing flights.
+Depending on your nationality and the purpose of your journey, you may need a visa or an equivalent form of authorisation for every country you enter as part of your journey — even if you are only connecting from one flight to another.
 This is in addition to a valid passport.
-Your visas will be checked both before you board the flight and again on arrival at your destination.

 For free, accurate and up-to-the-minute advice on visa requirements and certain types of entrance fees, visit the IATA Travel Centre.
 You’ll also be able to check passport and health requirements, as well as customs, currency and airport information for your destination: